nkroemer/reliability/README.md

 ## Dependencies

 To use the toolbox, you need to have MATLAB and SPM12 installed.
-It currently comes with the CONN atlas (i.e., Harvard-Oxford brain atlas + AAL cerebellum atlas).
-Other customized atlases can be used, if you provide an 'atlas.nii' and a corresponding 'labels.mat' file containing the atlas labels.

 ## Installing the toolbox